vcuspinera/Canada_response_covid/README.md

 On the analysis we find that the announcement on March 11<sup>th</sup>, and the following announcements of the Government policies related with COVID-19, had an impact in the sentiment of tweets and their volume:

 - __Sentiment__: while the overall sentiment of tweets is positive, the announcement had different effect for the Government accounts.
 While the effect on [@Canada](https://twitter.com/canada?lang=en) account was a decrease in the average polarity, in the other hand we identify a rise in the positive sentiment of tweets related with the Canadian Prime Minister (which means an increase in the polarity levels of [@CanadianPM](https://twitter.com/CanadianPM) and [@JustinTrudeau](https://twitter.com/JustinTrudeau?s=20) accounts).
 The [@GovCanHealth](https://twitter.com/govcanhealth?lang=en) account was stable in polarity level before and after the announcement.
 - __Volume__: we observed an increase in the total number of tweets and the average tweets per day.
-Also, the noncement affected the volume of actions and reactions of users increasing the number of likes, replies, retweets and quotes.
+Also, the announcement affected the volume of actions and reactions of users increasing the volume of likes, replies, retweets and quotes.

 ## Dependencies
 |Python packages|Python packages|